kencan7749/pytorch_cnn_preferred/README.md

 ## Image Gallery

-Here area the example results of a various network.
+Heres are the example results of a various network.
 First one is preferred images of a maximized channel.
 The second one is that of a maximized unit.
 The parameter doesn't change as the example code expect the number of iteration (n_iter: 200 to 2000).

 ### Images maximimizing a channel